Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Recognition/README.md

 * The image shows the recognize of emotions performing a few positions being sit.
 ![emotions-recognition-sit-down-gif](https://user-images.githubusercontent.com/31509775/32960893-9c1d4f6c-cb94-11e7-954b-d8808c3bda19.gif)

-In any moment the user can activate the speech recognition function, clicking on the checkbox "Speech recognitions deactivated", when this functions is activated the Kinect V2 camera is disconnect, this happen because the actualization of the GUI take more time that the time that need the code to be ran, so the GUI can´t show the new image, the emojies change and the speech and answer generated at the same time.
+In any moment the user can activate the speech recognition function, clicking on the checkbox "Speech recognitions deactivated", when this functions is activated the Kinect V2 camera is disconnect, this happen because the actualization of the GUI take more time that the time that need the code to be ran, so the GUI can´t show the new image, the change in the emojies and the speech and answer generated at the same time.
 Click again on the checkbox "Speech recognition activated" to deactivate the speech recognition function and enable again the emotion recognition.

 * The image shows the GUI highlighting the checkbox mentioned.
 ![recognition of emotions speech recognition](https://user-images.githubusercontent.com/31509775/32961664-70ac0eb0-cb97-11e7-95ce-b1ff4b253ca6.png)